 Because Paganism is the religion of life, it is moral by default, as morality is those actions and behaviors that lead to the good health and well-being of individuals and communities.

-To study Paganism is to study biology, medicine, psychology, quantum physics, astrology, astronomy, chemistry, physiology, sociology, gardening, history, genealogy, music, art, and every discipline contributing to the knowledge of life.
+To study Paganism is to study biology, medicine, psychology, quantum physics, astrology, astronomy, chemistry, physiology, sociology, gardening, history, genealogy, music, art, and every discipline contributing to the knowledge of physical life.